 Albany members look forward to catching up with those who have played at the Carnival over many years and to meeting those who are coming for the first time.

 See "Wittenoom Cup" page for the lastest info on Wittenoom Cup Events.

 Held over the long weekend at the beginning of March each year, the Albany Classic is one of the few regional qualifying events for the Golf WA prestigious Paxton Averages competition.
 The Classic is a 36 hole gross event played over 2 days with all players required to play one morning round and one afternoon round.
-There is also significant prizes for the net winners and placegetters.
-The 2016 Classic will also include an event for women.
+There is also significant prizes for the net winners and place getters.
+The 2020 Classic will also include an event for women.

 Albany Golf Club has a tradition of caring.
 We care about our water use.
 We care about the bird life that share the course with us.
 We care about the damselflies, the long-neck tortoises and the snakes.
 We care about the chemicals that we use.

 What can we do about water use?
 There are three key concerns: the sustainable use of water that we draw from Lake Seppings, the make-up of plant species that are featured on the links and the selective watering of the links to ensure player amenity while conserving precious water.